Rights & IP · 7 min read

 How to Register a Guitar Riff as Intellectual Property

-A guitar riff can be registered as intellectual property, but most guitarists have no idea how.
-Here is the practical walkthrough: what is protectable, what is not, how to register with the US Copyright Office, and how a registry-backed provenance record extends that protection into the AI era.
+How to protect a guitar riff: what copyright actually covers, how to register it with the US Copyright Office, and how provenance extends that into the AI era.

 By Jason Colapietro

 A riff can be registered.
 Most guitarists never do it.
-Here is the practical walkthrough from copyright law to registry-backed provenance.
+Here is a practical walkthrough from copyright law to preserving the evidence around your work.

 The riff that opens "Smoke on the Water" is one of the most recognized four notes in popular music.
 It is also one of the most frequently misunderstood from an IP standpoint.
 Many guitarists assume that because a riff is short, it cannot be protected.
 That assumption costs real money.